cfpb/design-system/packages/cfpb-tables/usage.md

 ### Responsive stacked table with header

-The `.o-table__entry-header-on-small` class in addition to `.o-table__stack-on-small` class changes the first column to be styled as an entry header.
+The `.o-table--entry-header-on-small` class in addition to `.o-table--stack-on-small` class changes the first column to be styled as an entry header.
 This style requires both classes be added.

 _Note that tables are not responsive without adding one of the small screen